marczz/mzlinux_pages/system/xterminals.md

     Many {{<  iref "desktop#color_themes" "color themes" >}} are available for _Alacritty_.:

-    /In 2022 Alacritty 0.8.0 crash in sway wayland./

-    In 2022 there is no recent Debian package for alacritty 0.8.0 and 0.11.O crash in sway wayland.
-There is an
+    In 2022 there is no recent Debian package for alacritty.
+There is an [alacritty-debian repository](https://github.com/barnumbirr/alacritty-debian)
-    [alacritty-debian repository](https://github.com/barnumbirr/alacritty-debian)
     which gives new package releases.

+    Alacritty footprints are 98m res / 65m shr _2022 v.
+0.11_

     -   [Alacritty features
         ](https://github.com/alacritty/alacritty/blob/master/docs/features.md)